valory-xyz/open-autonomy/docs/simple_abci.md

         ]
         ```

-3. Use the {{open_autonomy}} CLI to download and build the agent images:
+4. Build the required image
     ```bash
-    autonomy deploy build deployment valory/simple_abci:hash keys.json
+    autonomy build-image
     ```
-    This command above downloads the simple agent service definition from the Service Registry, and generates the required Docker images to run it using the keys provided in the `keys.json` file.
+    The command above generates the required images to run the agent service.

-4. The build configuration will be located in `./abci_build`.
-Execute [Docker Compose](https://docs.docker.com/compose/install/) as indicated below.
-This will deploy a local simple agent service with four agents connected to four [Tendermint](https://tendermint.com/) nodes.
+5. Build a deployment setup for the demo service:
     ```bash
+    autonomy deploy build keys.json
+    ```

+    This will build the deployment setup required to run the service locally.
+    !!!note
+        It is also possible to generate a deployment using a local service definition.
+See the [CLI section](./autonomy.md) for the complete details.

+6. The build configuration will be located in `./abci_build`.
+Run the deployment using
+    ```bash
     cd abci_build
-    docker-compose up --force-recreate
+    autonomy deploy run
     ```

+    This will deploy a local simple service with four agents connected to four Tendermint nodes.

-5. The logs of a single agent or [Tendermint](https://tendermint.com/) node can be inspected in another terminal with, e.g.,
+7. The logs of a single agent or [Tendermint](https://tendermint.com/) node can be inspected in another terminal with, e.g.,
     ```bash
     docker logs <container_id> --follow
     ```